yuan-kuan/zasa/DEVLOG.md

+## Wed Sep 1 14:45:16 MYT 2021

+###

+### Aim for Calculation (pure function), test them ASAP

+Free Monad functions do not have much to test.
+They are pure, but they usually contain no logic before we interprete them and `fork()` the result.
+As much as possible, we want to make Calculation functions, a pure function that give the same output for the same input.
+We had come across them couple of time but we never make a good effort to isolate them into another module and protect them with unit test.

+Now we have the first candicate, creation of the Item PouchDB document.
+There are more works can be done this way, moving codes to calculations, especially in our `database.js` interpretor, those function are bloated with our own logic, i.e. returning a data structure with specific field and blob.
+Eventually we will want our interpretor to be lean, do one thing only.
+And using Calculation to handle our own business logic.

 ## Tue Aug 31 16:25:44 MYT 2021

 ### Create item, take photo, store them and show all items in Grid